Every industry operates within its own logic, shaped by processes, regulations, and language.

 Beyond that, many core processes are shaped by regulation, market structure, and operating models.

-When organisations position themselves as entirely unique, they often over-tailor the system and increase their reliance on ongoing development.
+When organisations position themselves as unique, they often over-tailor the system, increasing their reliance on ongoing development and maintenance.

-Salesforce architecture is configuration-driven, not development-heavy.
-That allows depth without long-term technical debt.
+Salesforce architecture is configuration-driven rather than development-heavy.
+That allows depth without long-term technical burden.
 But configuration alone does not create an advantage.

 Book a free consultation and see how we can help you reach your goals.